Onboarding new employees during COVID-19 outbreak

 - Employee drives to a designated location and remains in their car.

 - HR washes hands, suits up with gloves and mask, if available, and approaches car from passenger side to collect paperwork.
 HR reviews for thoroughness away from the vehicle.

 - HR collects documents used for the I-9 and takes a photo copy of ID, sanitizes it or provides a sanitizing wipe, and gives it back.

 - HR gives employee their new sanitized badge with wipe to clean.
 (Employee will be asked to provide an acceptable digital photo in advance.)

 - IT gives employee their computer, accessories, etc. with instructions to set up virtually and a phone number to call for assistance.
 Ensure equipment has been thoroughly sanitized and double bagged, when giving new hire equipment, remove outer bag.

-- New Employee Orientation takes place virtually, mid-April.
+- Since mid-April 2020 New Employee Orientation takes continues to take place virtually.

 - Employee is sent all onboarding paperwork via FedEx, USPS, etc, so they can fill it out at home.

 - Employee is scheduled for a virtual meeting where questions can be asked and ID can be virtually reviewed for the I-9.*